Hirschmanniella oryzae: Life cycle and reproduction

 RRN is sexually dimorphic, i.e. sexes are separate, and reproduction is amphimictic or bisexual; both sexes are required.
-Following fertilization, adult females lay oval-shaped eggs, mostly within the cortex, measuring 66–72 µm in length by 26–40 µm in width that hatch after 4 to 5 days while inside the root.
+Following fertilization, adult females lay oval-shaped eggs, mostly within the cortex, measuring 66–72 μm in length by 26–40 μm in width that hatch after 4 to 5 days while inside the root.
 There are 4 molts that occur throughout the RRN life cycle, the first of which occurs in the egg.
 The hatched stage 2 juvenile, while migrating through and feeding on cells in the cortex, then completes 3 successive molts, and after the final molt, immature adult females and males emerge with gonads not yet fully developed.
 The complete life cycle takes one month from the egg to develop into an adult.

 The RRN can survive at temperatures ranging from 8-45 C; however, 21-28 C is the optimal range for RRN multiplication.

 Host parasite relationship

-Although rice is the principal host, around 30 other plants have been reported to be parasitized by RRN including cotton, corn, sugarcane, finger millet, pearl millet, okra, and tomato.
+Although rice is the principal host, around 30 other plants have been reported to be parasitized by RRN including cotton, maize, sugarcane, finger millet, pearl millet, okra, and tomato.
 Weeds including Chenopodium album, Echinochloa colona, E. glabrescens, Cyperus difformis, Rumex dentatus, Juncus spp., Reeds, common cattail (Typha latifolia), Bolboschoenus maritimus/Scirpus maritimus, umbrella sedge, and rusty sedge have also been reported as excellent hosts.

 On rice, disease symptoms of RRN infection are not easily identified in above ground tissues and an infested field may show no symptoms other than reduced grain yields.
 However, the events during an RRN infection on rice have been well studied.
 It has been found that RRN can penetrate anywhere along the roots of rice except at the tips or the thin lateral roots.
 The penetrated nematodes can either enter the root completely or simply embed their heads into the cortex.
 While migrating through the cortex, RRN can be found feeding from cortical cells or vascular bundles anywhere inside the root.
 However, there is bias towards cellular feeding at the base of root hairs resulting in root hair destruction.